awsdocs/aws-cdk-guide/v1/work-with-cdk-java.md

 ### Generic structures<a name="java-generic-structures"></a>

-In some places, the AWS CDK uses JavaScript arrays or untyped objects as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, these objects are represented as `java.util.Map<String, Object>`\.
+In some APIs, the AWS CDK uses JavaScript arrays or untyped objects as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, these objects are represented as `java.util.Map<String, Object>`\.
 In cases where the values are all strings, you can use `Map<String, String>`\.

-It is convenient to use double braces to define `HashMap`s\.
+Java does not provide a way to write literals for such containers like some other languages do\.
+In Java 9 and later, you can use [https://docs.oracle.com/javase/9/docs/api/java/util/Map.html#ofEntries-java.util.Map.Entry...-](https://docs.oracle.com/javase/9/docs/api/java/util/Map.html#ofEntries-java.util.Map.Entry...-) to conveniently define maps of up to ten entries inline with one of these calls\.

 ```
-new HashMap<String, String>() {{
-    put("base-directory", "dist");
-    put("files", "LambdaStack.template.json");
-}};
+java.util.Map.of(
+    "base-directory", "dist",
+    "files", "LambdaStack.template.json"
+ )
 ```

-**Note**
-The double\-brace notation \(which technically declares an anonymous inner class\) is sometimes considered an anti\-pattern\.
-However, its disadvantages are not very relevant to using it in CDK apps\.
-It is a reasonable substitute for what would be object or dictionary literals in other languages\.
+To create maps with more than ten entries, use [https://docs.oracle.com/javase/9/docs/api/java/util/Map.html#ofEntries-java.util.Map.Entry...-](https://docs.oracle.com/javase/9/docs/api/java/util/Map.html#ofEntries-java.util.Map.Entry...-)\.

+If you are using Java 8, you could provide your own methods similar to to these\.

 JavaScript arrays are represented as `List<Object>` or `List<String>` in Java\.
 The method `java.util.Arrays.asList` is convenient for defining short `ArrayList`s\.